-When we think of the holidays, we think of warm fireplaces, sharing food and exchanging presents.
-For many of us, it’s a time when we visit with friends of family throughout the entire month.
+When we think of the holidays, we think of warm fireplaces, sharing food, and exchanging presents.
+For many of us, it’s a time when we visit with friends or family throughout the entire month.
 But for older adults, the holidays are not always so joyful.
 It can also be a time of loneliness and sorrow.
 With social and family pressures, one may feel the “Holiday Blues.”

 When visiting or speaking with your loved ones as holidays approach, look for signs and symptoms of Holiday Blues.
 Signs and symptoms may include:

 There are ways to help with Holiday Blues.
 If you see that your loved one is expressing any of the signs and symptoms above, here are some tips on beating the blues:

 The holidays are a time when family and friends get together.
 To help with loneliness and social isolation, make an increased effort to visit with your loved one or bring them along to visit with others.
 If you are spiritual, take weekly visits to your place of worship.
 Join a charitable activity, or attend a local event in the community.
 Volunteering will give your loved one a sense of purpose and a way to meet new people.
 Work with family to get the elders together on a more regular basis.
 Spending time together, as well as having a connection to the local community, will help you and your loved one create a feeling of belonging and happiness.

 When a family moves away or grows too large, they often cease family traditions and create new ones.
 It’s important for families to reach out to the family elders to make sure they continue to be a part of holiday traditions so do not become isolated or depressed.
 If they are no longer able to put up a tree on their own, start a tradition of bringing a small tree to decorate with the children at their home.
 You may also invite them into your home to be a part of your family traditions.